Aramm: Plot

 The villagers, angry over the long time taken to rescue Dhanshika and the landlord's negligence, attack the police with stones.
 Madhivadhani then settles the doubt by telling the villagers that the landlord will get arrested and the child will be rescued.
 Coincidentally, the landlord gets arrested.
 Madhivadhani then calls for Captain Maharajan and his team from the Indian Defence Army.
 Maharajan has an idea: to dig out another horizontal tunnel to get Dhanshika out.
 Madhivadhani approves it.
 As Maharajan's team is digging the ground, a crack appears in the ground, which causes all the work to stop immediately.
 As the day darkens into night, the camera suddenly stops working.
 As the camera gets fixed, Dhanshika shows no response, which causes Pulenthiran to assume that she is dead.
 He runs off into the half-dug site as he tries to rescue Dhanshika on his own, thus causing another chaos between the villagers and the police while someone alerts the villagers that Dhanshika is still alive.
 The family decides to send Muthu (Ramesh Thilaganathan), Dhanshika's brother, to rescue her, which Madhivadhani reluctantly approves.
 Finally, Dhanshika is rescued alive.
 Pulenthiran, Sumathi, Muthu, and Dhanshika thank Madhivadhani.
-Madhivadhani sends Dhanshika to the hospital but emotionally breaks down.
+Madhivadhani sends Dhanshika to the hospital but she emotionally breaks down.

 Back in the present, Madhivadhani competes with the higher official and resigns from her post as a district collector.
 She then decides that she will do something for her people as an ordinary person.
-The film then ends with a timeline slideshow of incidents of children falling in neglected borewells.
+The film then ends with a timeline slideshow of incidents of children falling into neglected borewells.